Claire-Fisher/Donofy/README.md

 ### User Stories
 1. **As a new/guest user, I want to:**
   - A: quickly understand the purpose of the site.
-  - B: find the navigation intuituve, with information easy and quick to find.
+  - B: find the navigation intuitive, with information easy and quick to find.
   - C: understand the value of registering for an account.
 2. **As a registered user, I want to:**
   - A: log in and manage my account details so they're current.